-As the property industry is the last remaining industry with commission-only employees, the new award has included some specific requirements around this category of employment.
+As the property industry is the last remaining industry with commissiononly employees, the new award has included some specific requirements around this category of employment.
 The core requirements for commission-only employment are:

-- Commission-only employment is for either full-time or part-time employees - The person must be over 21 years of age and hold a real estate licence or certificate of registration and agree (in writing) to be employed on a commission-only basis - The person must have been working as a salesperson in the industry for at least 12 months during the past 3 years - The person must meet the MITA (Minimum Income Threshold Amount) test where they earn 125% of the award rate (\$55,542.50 perannum+allowances).
-This rate applies to both full-time and part-time employees, and is not prorated for part-time Commission-Only employees.
-The person must have

-- met the MITA test in past 12 month employment during the past 3 years - If the person falls short of meeting the MITA test, they are no longer eligible to be employed on a commission-only basis - The employer needs to withhold allowance for personal and recreation leave from each commission payment, and only pay this to the employee when they take that leave
+- Commission-only employment is for either full-time or part-time employees - The person must be over 21 years of age and hold a real estate licence or certificate of registration and agree (in writing) to be employed on a commission-only basis - The person must have been working as a salesperson in the industry for at least 12 months during the past 3 years - The person must meet the MITA (Minimum Income Threshold Amount) test where they earn 125% of the award rate (\$61,483.50 per annum + allowances based on Associate level 1 after 12 months of experience).
+This rate applies to both full-time and part-time employees, and is not pro-rated for part-time Commission-Only employees.
+The person must have met the MITA test in past 12 month employment during the past 3 years - If the person falls short of meeting the MITA test, they are no longer eligible to be employed on a commission-only basis - · The employer needs to withhold allowance for personal and recreation leave from each commission payment, and only pay this to the employee when they take that leave